voellin2/HappyEdit/README.md

 Integrating HappyEdit
 ---------------------

-It's possible to write your own server implementation to integrate HappyEdit closely with your project.
+It's possible to write your own server implementation to, for example, let users edit files on a remote server.

 Basically, your server must implement a simple REST interface:

-POST    /connect
+ * POST    /connect
-GET     /files
+ * GET     /files
-GET     /files/:path
+ * GET     /files/:path
-POST    /files/:path
+ * POST    /files/:path

 See server.py for reference.